What is a Fusible Link?

 Since fusible links are classified as low voltage wiring, they should not be used in applications that exceed 50V.
 Allied Wire and Cable's fusible links have a maximum temperature of 150°C for continuous use.
 Our fusible likes also meet the SAE J-1128 Type HTS specification.

-What does a Fusible Link do?
+What Does a Fusible Link Do?